AtlasOfLivingAustralia/ala-name-matching/README.md

 ## Build notes

 This library is built with maven.
 By default a `mvn install` will try to run a test suite which will fail without a local installation of a name index.
-The name index can be downloaded [here](http://biocache.ala.org.au/archives/nameindexes/20140610/namematching_v13.tgz) and needs to be extracted to the directory `/data/lucene/namematching`

 To skip this step, run a build with ```mvn install -DskipTests=true```.

-Note this builds 3 artefacts in the target directory:
+T build creates 3 artefacts in the ala-name-matching/target directory:

-* ala-name-matching-2.1-SNAPSHOT.jar - built jar for the project code only
+* ala-name-matching-2.1.jar - built jar for the project code only
-* ala-name-matching-2.1-SNAPSHOT-distribution.zip - zip containing the project jar and dependencies
+* ala-name-matching-2.1-distribution.zip - zip containing the project jar and dependencies
-* ala-name-matching-2.1-SNAPSHOT-sources.jar - source jar for the project code only
+* ala-name-matching-2.1-sources.jar - source jar for the project code only

+A name index for Australian names lists can be downloaded [here](http://biocache.ala.org.au/archives/nameindexes/20140610/namematching_v13.tgz) and needs to be extracted to the directory `/data/lucene/namematching`

 ## ALA Names List